Sectonidse/SourceDEFUN/README.md

 Quake >>> GoldSRC >>> Source >> Alien Swarm > Deferred > SourceDEFUN

+## Special thanks to...
+[maksw2](https://github.com/maksw2) - for being the first contributor and helping with compilation errors!

+## Features:
+- [x] Deferred lighting (from Alien Swarm Deferred)
+- [x] PBR (Physically based Rendering)
+- [ ] Ambient Occlusion
+- [ ] First Person Camera, ported to Alien Swarm branch

+...and probably more soon!

 ## Requirements for Windows:

 You have to use Visual Studio 2022.